 I have been a Microsoft Windows user from the very beginning of its existence as a product.
 I personally use Windows 7, Windows Vista and Windows XP on three different PCs now, and I'm a "power user" who performs routine maintenance weekly on 3 PCs (anti-virus and anti-malware, disk drive repair, disk drive optimization) as well as new software installation for advanced users, font installation, ripping music from CDs to MP3 players, and so on.
 If you need help with a Windows issue, chances are I can help you.
 If you need tutoring in how to use Microsoft Windows, I'm sure I can help you become proficient in using Windows.

-I first studied college physics as a 10th and 11th grade high school student at a local liberal arts college, and then went on to major in Applied Physics at Caltech.
+I first studied physics as a 10th grade high school student at a local liberal arts college, and then went on to major in Applied Physics at Caltech.

 Pre-algebra is such a key subject because these days the schools are actually cramming the beginning parts of real algebra classes into the pre-algebra course.
 If a student gets off on the wrong foot here, chances are they'll do very poorly when they advance to a full-on Algebra I class.